scientific name: Rhodonessa caryophyllacea

 “I’m pretty sure that when it’s gorgeous weather in the dry season in Myanmar, people are looking for something that isn’t there,” Thorns says.
 “I think it’s a species that needs lots of rain, deep water, huge space and thick elephant grass and, most importantly, isolation.”

 According to the IUCN Red List of Threatened Species, the duck was once locally distributed in the wetlands of India, Bangladesh and Myanmar.
 The species was always considered rare, but its populations likely declined severely as a result of hunting and habitat loss.
-It has not been conclusively seen in the wild since 1949 in India and is known from Myanmar from only two specimens (the last [dead] Pink-headed duck was fortuitously liberated from a stall in a Mandalay market in 1910 and now resides in the American Museum of Natural History).
+It has not been conclusively seen in the wild since 1949 in India and is known from Myanmar from only two individuals (the last [dead] Pink-headed duck was fortuitously liberated from a stall in a Mandalay market in 1910 and now resides in the American Museum of Natural History).
 Thorns’ team believes Myanmar is the most likely place for the bird to be holding on.

 So his Search for Lost Species team will be focusing on Indawgyi Lake, where Thorns believes the Pink-headed Duck may visit very briefly nearby to breed during the rainy season, before heading up a natural funnel to a valley that is closed off to people for the rest of the year.
 And because Pink-headed “Ducks were historically thought to be hard to flush, Thorns’ team will be depending on elephants, sweeping the flooded grasslands and emulating the Victorian tiger-shooters who used to go after their quarry by elephant, in what was once Calcutta’s vast floodplains, long gone now.
 Thorns calls the elephants their “Burmese four-by-fours that can go anywhere.”